javascript-tutorial/en.javascript.info/7-animation/1-bezier-curve/article.md

 ## De Casteljau's algorithm

-There's a mathematical formula for Bezier curves, but let's cover it a bit later, because [De Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm) it is identical to the mathematical definition and visually shows how it is constructed.
+There's a mathematical formula for Bezier curves, but let's cover it a bit later, because [De Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm) is identical to the mathematical definition and visually shows how it is constructed.

 First let's see the 3-points example.